IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 Quine–Putnam indispensability argument
 ](https://en.wikipedia.org/wiki/Quine%E2%80%93Putnam_indispensability_argument){:target="_blank"} which argues for the existence of the mathematical Platonic realm based on its indispensability to science.
 In our context since only worlds governed by string/M-theory are possible worlds it means that the set of possible worlds and the set of actual worlds both coincide with the [string theory landscape](https://en.wikipedia.org/wiki/String_theory_landscape){:target="_blank"}.

 [Swampland (physics)](https://en.wikipedia.org/wiki/Swampland_(physics)){:target="_blank"} is the set of (apparently) consistent effective field theories that cannot be UV completed into quantum gravity.
 Similarly, we can define ***Swampland (philosophy)*** as the set of (naively) consistent-looking [possible worlds](https://en.wikipedia.org/wiki/Possible_world){:target="_blank"} that are not actually consistent.
 The former Swampland is contained in the latter.
-Everything outside of the string theory landscape is contained in Swampland (philosophy), including theism, non-theistic supernatural religions that are compatible with atheism like Buddhism, pseudoscience, nonreligious supernatural beliefs, etc.
+Everything outside of the string theory landscape is contained in Swampland (philosophy), including theism, non-theistic supernatural religions that are compatible with atheism like Buddhism & Jainism, pseudoscience, nonreligious supernatural beliefs, etc.

 ## Rigour